rayui/flyweight-jquery-custom-select/README.md

 ## Disclaimer

 This code is currently only a functional prototype and should not be considered production ready code.
-Please see the unstbale branch for the latest commits
+Please see the unstable branch for the latest commits